-This fall, Centenary joined a very small number of colleges and universities across the nation that offer a shared international study experience to first-year students.
-Students, faculty, and staff members arrived in Paris on the morning of Wednesday, August 6 and returned to Shreveport on Thursday, August 14.
+In August 2014, Centenary joined a very small number of colleges and universities across the nation that offer a shared international study experience to first-year students.
+The intensive learning experience was designed to encourage first-year students to create strong bonds with their classmates and with the College.

-Below, you can find the daily updates we posted while they were away!
-They also left an amazing record of their adventures on social media with #CentenaryInParis.
+Below, you can follow the Centenary in Paris experience through the eyes of the Class of 2018!
+Centenary in Paris participants also left an amazing record of their adventures on social media with #CentenaryInParis.

 Centenary in Paris official photos:

 Dr. Lisa Nicoletti lectures during her Centenary in Paris course, "Bohemian Visions: Avant-Garde Artists in Paris and Shreveport."
 She is standing in front of the Musee Delacroix, housed in the home and studio of 19th century French master Eugene Delacroix.
 Students in the course had just viewed many of Delacroix's masterpieces in the Louvre, and also had the opportunity to complete their own original sketches on the museum grounds.